Oracle ODBC driver Linux and UNIX Getting Started Guide

 export LD_LIBRARY_PATH

 Replace /usr/lib with the directory where you extracted the Instant Client.
-For the Instant Client 10.1, replace instantclient_10_2 with instantclient10_1.

 Note On AIX, replace LD_LIBRARY_PATH with LIBPATH.

-6. Use SQL*Plus to test that you can access Oracle®.
+6. Use SQL*Plus to test that you can access Oracle.
 For example:

 cd /usr/lib/instantclient_10_2

-./sqlplus username/password@//machine_name:port/database_name
+./sqlplus user_name/password@//machine_name:port/database_name

 where:

-• username and password are the database username and password.
+• user_name and password are the database user name and password.

-• machine_name is the host name or IP address of the Oracle® database server.
+• machine_name is the host name or IP address of the Oracle database server.

-• port is the Oracle® listener port.
+• port is the Oracle listener port.

 • database_name is the service name associated with the database you want to access.

-Note If you are unable to connect to Oracle® with SQL*Plus, contact your Oracle® Database Administrator.
-If you cannot access your Oracle® database with SQL*Plus, you will not be able to access the database with the OCI driver.
+Note If you are unable to connect to Oracle with SQL*Plus, contact your Oracle Database Administrator.
+If you cannot access your Oracle database with SQL*Plus, you will not be able to access the database with the OCI driver.

 select * from dual;

-To exit SQL*Plus, type exit.
+To exit SQL*Plus, enter exit.

-Downloading, Installing and Testing the ODBC Driver
+Downloading, installing, and testing the ODBC driver

 The process has four steps: